darthturgle1/TryHackMe_Walkthroughs/UA_High.md

 Welcome to my walkthrough!
 This room is one of the most enjoyable CTFs I've completed so far.
 Let's get started!

 ## Setup
+First, deploy the target machine and connect via AttackBox or OpenVPN.
+I prefer OpenVPN, as it allows me to have my own familiar workspace and no time limit.

 For convenience, I am adding this room to /etc/hosts so I don't have to remember the IP address.

 ```sudo nano /etc/hosts```